0xCaso/defillama-telegram-bot/README.md

 # DefiLlama Telegram Bot
 A bot that you can use to interact with DefiLlama from Telegram.
-To find it on Telegram, literally search for DefiLlamaBot.
+To find it on Telegram, literally search for 'DefiLlamaBot'.

 ## What can you do with this bot?
 You can do some nice things, such as: